What's the meaning of the phrase 'Field day'?

 The origin use of this term comes from the military.
-The literal sense of the term, i.e. a day spent in field manoeuvers, is now little used.
+The literal sense of the term, that is, a day spent in field manoeuvres, is now little used.
 The first reference we have for that meaning is from 1747, in Scheme Equip.
 Men of War:

 "These periodical Intervals of eating and drinking ... are to the Citizens as it were Field Days, for improving their Valour."

 A more specifically military reference comes from a little later, in The Edinburgh Advertiser, May 1776: